traquito/traquito.github.io/docs/pro/telemetry/README.md

 Trackers are able to send a useful amount of telemetry data despite the extremely minimal data-transfer abilities of the WSPR protocol.

 This is accomplished by disguising the telemetry data as other types of data.
 This process is Encoding.

+This page sets out to cover the basics of Encoding.

+Subsequent sub-pages go into specifics of encoding in more detail.

 ## Transmission Problem